mui/material-ui/docs/data/material/guides/next-js-app-router/next-js-app-router.md

 ## Function props

-Props passed from server components - for example `page.js` or other routing files - must be [serializable](https://nextjs.org/docs/getting-started/react-essentials#passing-props-from-server-to-client-components-serialization).
+Props passed from Server Components—for example `page.js` or other routing files—must be [serializable](https://nextjs.org/docs/getting-started/react-essentials#passing-props-from-server-to-client-components-serialization).

 This works without any additional directives: